 Philip received his Ph.D. in Religious Studies at the University of Virginia.
 His research interests include the role of religious institutions in American public life, emerging trends in technology and medicine, and the future of work.
 Philip holds a B.A. in Philosophy from Furman University, an M.A. and Ph.D. in Religious Studies from the University of Virginia, and an M.Phil in Theology from Oxford.

 Sam is a graduate of the University of Virginia, where he studied Religious Studies and Economics.
 He is the coauthor of the book Kingdom Politics (Cascade 2015), a study of the role of political language and activity in American churches.
-Sam completed the Trinity Fellows Program in 2015, and lives in Charlottesville.
-Contact Sam.
+Sam completed the Trinity Fellows Program in 2015, and has held a number of roles at New City Commons since 2014.
+He lives in Durham with his wife.

 We are not currently hiring, but resumes to be a kept on file may be submitted here.